Anderson Lawyer Helping the Accused Fight Theft, Burglary, and Robbery Charges

 What is the Difference Between Theft, Burglary, and Robbery in Anderson?

-The terms theft, robbery and burglary are often used interchangeably, but they are three separate crimes.
+The terms theft, robbery, and burglary are often used interchangeably, but they are three separate crimes.
 Theft occurs when you knowingly or intentionally take control of someone else’s property without their consent.
 You don’t have to permanently take someone’s property in order for it to be considered theft.
 You can still face theft charges even if you give the property back to its rightful owner.

 Robbery is similar to theft since it involves taking control of someone else’s property without their consent.
-However, the crime is considered robbery if you use force, threaten to use force or put another person in fear when stealing the property.
+However, the crime is considered robbery if you use force, threaten to use force, or put another person in fear when stealing the property.